-On the pure construction side Simon has dealt with the full range of issues arising out of standard form construction contracts; defects claims and claims concerning professional negligence; procurement including PFI projects; claims for extensions of time, loss and expense.
+On the pure construction side Simon has dealt with the full range of issues arising out of standard form construction contracts; defects claims and claims concerning professional negligence; procurement including PFI projects; and claims for extensions of time, loss and expense.
 Recent and current cases include acting for the following:

-- Led a team for the Defendant on a three week High Court Trial in Claims for variations, loss and expense on pipeline works in a large energy project in Shetland, Scotland.
-Case particularly noted for rejection of all Claimants’ expert evidence by the Court [Van Oord UK Ltd and SCIM Roadbridge Ltd v Allseas UK Ltd EWHC 3074 (TCC)].
+- Led a team for the defendant on a three-week High Court Trial in claims for variations, loss and expense on pipeline works in a large energy project in Shetland, Scotland.
+Case particularly noted for rejection of all claimants’ expert evidence by the Court [Van Oord UK Ltd and SCIM Roadbridge Ltd v Allseas UK Ltd EWHC 3074 (TCC)].

-- Led team in an ultra-high value ICC dispute in relation to the design and construction of a world leading medical establishment.
+- Led team in an ultra-high value ICC dispute in relation to the design and construction of a world-leading medical establishment.

 - A major construction company in litigation concerning a defects and defective design claim at a landmark development in the UK.

 - A UAE development corporation in connection with a foreign arbitration concerning alleged delays to a large residential development.

 - A foreign royal family in litigation in connection with a defects and professional negligence claim arising out of a summer palace.

 - The employer in litigation concerning defects in the major refurbishment works to provide a 5-star hotel in London.